DSI-HUG/ngx-app-updater/README.md

 #### Usage

 Have a look at the [Options](#options) section to discover what can be customized.

+> TIP: in case `@angular/material` is installed, this page will be themed accordingly.

+> TIP: you can design your own 404 page following this [example][404-example].

 ```ts
 import { Routes } from '@angular/router';